c-wenlong/tp/docs/DeveloperGuide.md

 </div>

-Step 4. `LogicManager` calls on `StarCommand.execute()`, which updates the addressbook with the new number of stars.
+Step 4. `LogicManager` calls on `StarCommand.execute()`, which updates the  with the new number of stars.

 #### Design considerations: